Class Title: POOL SUPERVISOR Cost Code #10-09

 - Must successfully pass pre-employment drug screening

-- Must possess and maintain certifications of: American Red Cross First Aid and American Red Cross or American Heart Association Cardiopulmonary Resuscitation (C.P.R.), or equivalent.
+- Must possess and maintain certifications of: American Red Cross First Aid and American Red Cross or American Heart Association Cardiopulmonary Resuscitation (C.P.R.), or equivalent. within 3 months of hire.

 - Must obtain a CPO license within 6 months